vitorlfreitas/javascript-oop/Lesson02 - Objects/lesson02-part03.md

 Fundamental concept of JavaScript: functions are objects.
 This concept might sound a bit abstract at first, but it's incredibly powerful and lies at the heart of what makes JavaScript such a versatile language.

 ## Functions as Objects:
 In JavaScript, **functions are not just blocks of code that execute tasks**; they are also objects.
-This means functions can be assigned to variables, passed as arguments to other functions, returned from functions, stored in data structures like arrays and objects, and much more — just like any other object in JavaScript.
+That means that functions can be assigned to variables, passed as arguments to other functions, returned from functions, stored in data structures like arrays and objects.

 ## Function Declaration vs. Function Expression:
 There are primarily two ways to define functions in JavaScript: function declarations and function expressions.